JScott/robot_sweatshop/README.md

 First install [ZMQ as described in the EZMQ gem](https://github.com/colstrom/ezmq).
 Then `gem install robot_sweatshop`.

-You can now use `sweatshop config` to configure the processes, `sweatshop setup` to ensure the directories you defined exist, and `sweatshop start` to run the processes.
+You can now use `sweatshop config` to configure the processes, `sweatshop setup` to ensure the directories in your config exist, and `sweatshop start` to run everything.

 Robot Sweatshop uses [Eye](https://github.com/kostya/eye) to handle its processes so you can use its commandline tool to monitor their status.